weensy/aesthetic.codes/content/blog/binary-to-hex/index.md

 tags: [binary,hex,converter]
 ---

-[BinaryHexConverter](https://binaryhexconverter.com){: target="_blank"}: This can convert Binary, Hexadecimal, Decimal, Ascii to each other.
+[BinaryHexConverter](https://binaryhexconverter.com): This can convert Binary, Hexadecimal, Decimal, Ascii to each other.